atomantic/kegiot/README.md

 gulp deploy
 ```
 After that, we can `git pull` on the Beagleboard and we've got the built UI.
+This assumes you went through and installed git, created an ssh key on the board (if needed) and deployed the whole codebase via git.
+Alternatively, you can use the `dev` script to continue to deploy partial code without rebuilds or git.

 ## Guides
 http://elinux.org/Beagleboard:BeagleBoneBlack_Debian